 Do you remember when there were only three TV networks (ABC, NBC, and CBS) and Saturday mornings were reserved for watching cartoons while eating a bowl of your favorite breakfast cereal?

-One of my favorite shows was ABC’s Casper the Friendly Ghost.
+One of my favorite cartoons was ABC’s Casper the Friendly Ghost.

 In fact, his favorite book was Dale Carnegie’s How to Win Friends and Influence People.
 (Smile.)